|This page comes with no

 LIPs speak loudly and clearly.
 Fewer than 5% of LIPs (between the ages of 8 and 10 years) seem inconclusive and cannot be attributed to abuse.
 The Author conducted a study of several hundred American and a few German children between the ages of 3 and 12 years found randomly on the internet.
 Half of all the subjects could not be evaluated; they did not open their mouths.
 The poor resolution of the images instantly eliminated most submillimeter gaps, and all other inconclusive samples were also rejected.
 Consequently, the obtained statistics are very conservative.
 Roughly 70% of the evaluated subjects were between 8 and 10 years old and had permanent teeth.

 The flaws of this study are: small sample size, no small gaps, and closed mouths.
 The closed mouths are particularly detrimental to the accuracy of the results.
 Children and adults with big dental gaps are known to hide their teeth, and this is exactly what was found in this study.
 Very few of the evaluated subjects had big gaps.
 In contrast, casual observations of children reveal that big gaps are much more common than found in this study.
 Based on casual observations, big gaps seem 2 or 3 times more common among blacks than among whites.
 Interestingly, Yen Le from UCLA claims that 1 in 5 black men [in the USA] has diastema .
 This is about the same prevalence as among non-Catholic bishops, and almost twice the national average, as established in the study.
 Also black American women do have many and often big diastemas, as the world has seen during the Katrina disaster.
 But one should keep in mind that perfect teeth cannot be considered indicative of no abuse.
-There is more than one way to "skin a cat."
+There is more than one way to abuse a child sexually.

 Because of the above mentioned problems, only 29% of girls and 30% of boys had detectable LIPs.
 The interesting outcome of this poor study is that both genders had essentially identical prevalence of LIPs.
 The actual prevalence of diastema has been evaluated in various studies around the world and involved thousands of subjects.
 A large study in India only found 1.6% incidence of “true” maxillary midline diastema, and 0.3% incidence of “true” mandibular diastema .
 Low prevalence of diastema is found throughout southeastern Asia, even though there are big regional differences.
 Southern India, Karnataka state, has midline diastema prevalence of 15.43% among subjects between 13 and 17 years .
 Taiwan has 64.6% diastema prevalence among 6-year-olds, and 14.3% among 12-year-olds .
 Saudi Arabia shows 23% diastema prevalence in subjects between 13 and 40 years .
 Turkish children have 7.0% midline diastema prevalence between the ages of 12 and 17 .
 US researchers report that diastema prevalence in adult samples varies between 1.6% and 25.4% .
 A large study of 12-year-old children in South Africa found 16.66% incidence of maxillary midline diastema .
 A sizable study in Kenya showed that 35% of children (mean age 7.6 years) had both mandibular and maxillary diastemas .
 Another study in Kenya identified that 61.3% of Maasai had diastema .
 A very informative longitudinal study by the dental faculty at the University of Toronto found that 48.8% of 9-year-old children had diastema .
 Similarly, statistics of the American Association of Orthodontists show that 50% of 9-year-olds have midline diastemas, most of which fall between 1 and 2 mm .
 Also the Author's sample indicates that an overwhelming number of diastemas fall between 1 and 2 mm.
 And Japanese scientists identified that eruption of canines usually leads to diastema closure .
 In agreement with this discovery, the Author's data show significant reduction in diastema prevalence with age.
 The prevalence was found to be 30% among American girls between 8 and 12 years of age, and 26% among American boys of the same age.
 In contrast, just 13% of 15-year-old girls and just 11% of 15-year-old boys had diastema.
 Only 8% of girls between 16 and 20 years of age still had diastema.
 No data are available for boys of this age group.